 In 2001, I was diagnosed with epilepsy while I was in my junior year of college.
-It was really hard for me to accept it because of how I grew up and I didn’t have family support; I had already moved away from my parents to finish school and everyone was busy in their own lives.
-My family wasn’t close and I had grown up in a military family moving around a lot.
-My boyfriend at the time, Chris, (later husband and ex) and a few close friends have been my support system for most of my life.
+It was really hard for me to accept it because of how I grew up and I had already moved away from my parents to finish school and everyone was busy in their own lives.
+My family wasn’t close; I had grown up in a military family moving around a lot.
+My boyfriend (later husband and ex, Chris) and a few close friends were my biggest support system in the beginning.
 As I started becoming aware of what seizures actually were and the side-effects, I realized I had my first complex partial seizure (now called focal onset impaired awareness seizures) when I was 5 years old.
 I remember the life circumstances and it was the strangest and weirdest and most uncomfortable feeling I had experienced at that point in my life.
 I had no idea what to think or how to talk about it, and it had just happened once.
 To this day, I wonder if my short staring spells that happened while growing up were actually simple partial seizures, but I just don’t know.
 I do know that I started having nocturnal generalized seizures (now called tonic-clonic seizures) in my mid-teens.
 They happened off and on throughout the years and looking back on it, stress was always a trigger.
 The first one witnessed was when I was 21, and I literally remember waking up to paramedics asking me questions like what my name was and then was taken to the ER.
 I remember feeling really confused and freaked out.

 I also started waking up after them; whereas in my teens, I would sleep through them and wake up feeling exhausted the next morning with very sore muscles and seeing red dots around my eyes.
 I always thought it was really strange and wondered what was going on with my body.
 Realizing I had seizures later really scared me and the only way I was able to keep living my life like normal--or as I had planned to--was the fact that in the beginning years they were only happening while I was sleeping, so epilepsy was a deeply hidden part of my life.
-Other than Chris and a few close friends, family wasn’t involved or open to the idea of me having epilepsy, so for many years I was also in denial even when I frequently started having complex partial seizures during the day.
+For many years, I was also in denial even when I frequently started having complex partial seizures during the day.
 The only time the reality of having epilepsy came back to me was when the seizures happened and when I had to visit the hospitals or doctors’ offices.
 I experienced huge amounts of anxiety during all my doctor visits.
 I continued moving into my late 20’s so it was also hard to see different neurologists.
 Some had private practices, others worked in hospitals.
-Looking back on it now, I wish that some of these neurologists had actually referred me to a hospital specializing in epilepsy, or an epilepsy center although I’m not sure “epilepsy centers” existed back then.
+Looking back on it now, I wish that some of these neurologists had actually referred me to a hospital specializing in epilepsy, or an epilepsy center although I’m not sure comprehensive epilepsy centers existed back then.

 The first doctor’s appointment I remember scheduling was at Texas Tech University Student Health Services, and honestly, I don’t think I was actually seen by a neurologist.
 I just remember being prescribed Dilantin which to me, personally, is one of the worst AED medications you can be on with detrimental side effects.
+In fact, there are some serious long term side effects of antiepileptic drugs that doctors don’t talk about so it’s always good to do your own research when considering AED drugs.
 I got myself off that right away and looked for a specialist soon after (a neurologist; I didn’t hear the term epileptologist until 2018).
-I then saw a neurologist with a private practice in Lubbock and he prescribed me Lamictal which back then was a newer drug with less serious side effects.
-The side effects were still tough though and I continued having seizures, but I kept slowly increasing the dosage over the years to a point where I was taking a very high amount—2,000 mg a day!
+I then saw a neurologist with a private practice in Lubbock and he prescribed me Lamictal which back then was a newer drug with less serious seizure medication side effects.
+The Lamictal side effects were still tough though and I continued having seizures, but I kept slowly increasing the dosage over the years to a point where I was taking a very high amount—2,000 mg a day!
 Gratefully, the medication kept the nocturnal generalized seizures at bay, but I still had complex partial seizures at any time as well as complex partial seizure clusters while sleeping.

 I had finished my degree, graduated and started a career in marketing, eventually working in the nonprofit sector in the Dallas area for many years.
 I also later consulted with a marketing agency, a handful of different nonprofits and served on the American Marketing Association Dallas/Fort Worth Chapter Board.